AhmedOsman101/CybersecurityProject/docs/AES.md

 ### `validateKey(key: Buffer): boolean`

-Verify that a key’s length is valid for AES (16, 24, or 32 bytes).
+Verify that a key's length is valid for AES (16, 24, or 32 bytes).

 - **Parameters**
   - `key` (`Buffer`): Raw key bytes.